2017 Green Bay Packers season: Week 15: at Carolina Panthers

 Aaron Rodgers returned to the field for the first time since being injured in Week 6.
 His three touchdowns, however, were negated by his three interceptions as the Panthers won 31–24 by a forced fumble in the game's final minute.
 With Atlanta beating Tampa Bay the next day, the Green Bay Packers were eliminated from the playoffs for the first time since 2008.

 Despite the return of Rodgers, he had little on-field impact.
 He threw 3 touchdown passes, but he was also picked off 3 times and got sacked 3 times in the loss.

 Week 16: vs. Minnesota Vikings

 This Christmas edition of Sunday Night Football was anticipated to be a critical NFC North game before the season, however, with Aaron Rodgers back on IR and the Packers eliminated, the game did not live up to such standards.

 The Vikings played conservatively all night, and like the Ravens, won the game with expert field position and forced Brett Hundley to make mistakes.
 He threw two interceptions to Harrison Smith.
 The Packers were shut out twice at home in the same season for the first time since 2006, and their record dropped to 7–8.
+The Packers were swept by the Vikings for the first time since 2009.